MaxIV-KitsControls/lib-maxiv-dsconfig/README.md

 Some useful flags (see --help for a complete list):

- * --write (-w) is needed in order to actually do anything to the database.
+ * `--write (-w)` is needed in order to actually do anything to the database.
 This means that the command will perform the actions needed to bring the DB into the described state.
 If the state is already correct, nothing is done.

- * --update (-u) means that "nothing" (be careful, see caveats below) will be removed, only changed or added.
+ * `--update (-u)` means that "nothing" (be careful, see caveats below) will be removed, only changed or added.
 Again the exception is any existing duplicates of your devices.
 Also, this only applies to whole properties, not individual lines.
 So if your JSON has lines removed from a property, the lines will be removed from the DB as the whole property is overwritten, regardless of the --update flag.

- * --include (-i) [Experimental] lets you filter the configuration before applying it.
+ * `--include (-i)` [Experimental] lets you filter the configuration before applying it.
 You give a filter consisting of a "term" (server/class/device/property) and a regular expression, separated by colon.
 E.g. "--include=device:VAC/IP.*01".
 This will cause the command to only apply configuration that concerns those devices matching the regex.
 It is possible to add several includes, just tack more "--include=..." statements on.

- * --exclude (-x) [Experimental] works like --include except it removes the matching parts from the config instead.
+ * `--exclude (-x)` [Experimental] works like --include except it removes the matching parts from the config instead.

 Some less useful flags:

- * --no-validation (-v) skips the JSON validation step.
+ * `--no-validation (-v)` skips the JSON validation step.
 If you know what you're doing, this may be useful as the validation is very strict, while the tool itself is more forgiving.
 Watch out for unexpected behavior though; you're on your own!
 It's probably a better idea to fix your JSON.

- * --dbcalls (-d) prints out all the Tango database API calls that were, or would have been, made to perform the changes.
+ * `--dbcalls (-d)` prints out all the Tango database API calls that were, or would have been, made to perform the changes.
 This is mostly handy for debugging problems.
+Since this is the real list of commands that are performed, it is guaranteed to correspond to reality.

- * --sleep (-s) tweaks the time to wait between db calls.
+ * `--sleep (-s)` tweaks the time to wait between db calls.
 The default is 0.01 s.
 This is intended to lighten the load on the Tango DB service a bit, but it can be set to 0 if you just want the config to be done as fast as possible.

+ * `--input (-p)` tells the command to simply print the configuration file, but after any filters have been applied.
+It can be useful in order to check the result of filtering.
+If no filters are used, it will just (pretty) print whatever file you gave as input.
+This flag skips all database operations so it can be used "offline".